openvinotoolkit/open_model_zoo/models/intel/person-detection-0203/description/person-detection-0203.md

     - (`x_max`, `y_max`) - coordinates of the bottom right bounding box corner.
     - `conf` - confidence for the predicted class
 2. The `labels` is a blob with shape: [N], where N is the number of detected bounding boxes.
-In case of person detection, it is equal to `0` for each detected box.
+In case of person detection, it is equal to `1` for each detected box with person in it and `0` for the background.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.